0xsoniclabs/bertha/go/README.md

 To enable instrumentation, the following steps are required:
 - check-out Sonic's [tracy](git@github.com:0xsoniclabs/tracy.git) binding library in a new directory
-  - use `--recursive` to check out sub-directories or run `go submodule update --init --recursive` after cloning the library
+  - use `--recursive` to check out sub-directories or run `git submodule update --init --recursive` after cloning the library
   - build the Tracy-Client shared library using `make` in the tracy project
-- add a replace to Bertha's [go.mod](./../../go.mod) file to use the manually build `tracy` package instead of the one retrieved from github; (e.g. `replace github.com/0xsoniclabs/tracy => ../../tracy`)
+- add a replace to Bertha's [go.mod](./go.mod) file to use the manually build `tracy` package instead of the one retrieved from github; (e.g. `replace github.com/0xsoniclabs/tracy => ../../tracy`)
 - build Bertha's Go commands with the `enable_tracy` tag.
 For instance, to run the replay command with instrumentation enabled, the following command can be used: